deakjahn/send_log/README.md

     rotateAtSizeBytes: 50 * 1024 * 1024,
     /// The frequency of rotation checks.
 Defaults to 5 minutes.
     rotateCheckInterval: const Duration(minutes: 10),

-    /// The base filename.
-Defaults to 'log.txt'.
-    logFilename: 'sendlog.txt',
     /// Whether to send debug logs to console (false) or file (true).
 Defaults to false.
     /// Release and profile modes always send to file.
     logFileInDebugMode: true,